jhuckaby/pixl-server-web/README.md

 This is a boolean indicating whether or not to compress text responses using GZip ([zlib](https://nodejs.org/api/zlib.html) software compression in Node.js).
 The default is `false`.

+Note that you can force compression on an individual response basis, by including a `X-Compress: 1` response header in your URI handler code.
+The web server will detect this header and force-enable compression on the data, regardless of the `http_gzip_text` or `http_regex_text` settings.
+Note that it still honors the client `Accept-Encoding` header, and will only enable compression if this request header is present and contains `gzip`.

 ## http_regex_text

 This is a regular expression string which is compared against the `Content-Type` response header.
 When this matches, and [http_gzip_text](#http_gzip_text) is enabled, this will kick in GZip compression.
 It defaults to `(text|javascript|json|css|html)`.